markivanugalino/BSMS_ProblemSets/README.md

-# BS and MS Problem sets
+# BS and MS Problem sets and Papers
 Here are some of problem sets that I turned in for courses I took while working towards my BS and MS degrees in Physics.
 I especially enjoy solving problems not found in textbooks because it always encouraged collaboration between me and my peers.
 I have learned from my adviser, Dr Ian Vega, that you do not have to be the fastest one to solve a problem.
 Sometimes, what it takes to be successful is _persistence_.

 _Math and physics courses taken when I was an MS student:_